 The Company presents "basic" earnings (loss) per common share and, if applicable, "diluted" earnings per common share pursuant to the provisions of Statement of Financial Accounting Standards No. 128, "Earnings per Share" ("SFAS 128").
 Basic earnings (loss) per common share is calculated by dividing net income or loss applicable to common stock by the weighted average number of common shares outstanding during each period.
 The calculation of diluted earnings per common share is similar to that of basic earnings per common share, except that the denominator is increased to include the number of additional common shares that would have been outstanding if all potentially dilutive common shares, such as those issuable upon the exercise of stock options and warrants, were issued during the period.
 The rights of the Company's preferred Series A and common stockholders are substantially equivalent.
-The Company has included the 1,500,000 preferred shares Series A outstanding in the weighted average number of common shares substantially equivalent.
-The Yange number of common shares 31, 2009 and 2008 in accordance with the "two class" method of computing earnings (loss) per share set forth in SFAS 128.
+The Company has included the 1,500,000 preferred shares Series A outstanding in the weighted average number of common shares outstanding in the computation of basic loss per share for the years ended December 31, 2010 and 2009 in accordance with the "two class" method of computing earnings (loss) per share set forth in SFAS 128.

-The assumed effects of the exercise of outstanding options, warrants or the conversion of preferred stock into common shares at December 31, 2009 were not considered in the computation of earnings (loss) per share.
+The assumed effects of the exercise of outstanding options, warrants or the conversion of preferred stock into common shares at December 31, 2010 were not considered in the computation of earnings (loss) per share.